 You have been working on our diet and doing well.
 You are working towards a healthy diet and clean eating.
 You are even working toward goals like 5k runs and staying consistent with your group exercise program.
 The problem is you have been told by your doctor that your sugar levels are still not in a good range.
 You have removed soda, processed sugars, and sweets.
 Now you are left wondering where the sugar is coming from.

-It is no surprise that chocolates, fizzy drinks, sweets and cakes are loaded with added sugar.
+It is no surprise that chocolates, fizzy drinks, sweets, and cakes are loaded with added sugar.
 But there are other culprits that you might not associate with added sugar.
-These culprits are the foods that are packed with large amounts of added sugar, AKA HIDDEN sugar.
+These culprits are the foods that are packed with large amounts of HIDDEN sugars.

 Why Are Sugars Being Hidden?